nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** You can also use the above method to replace the system's hostname with an arbitrary alias.
 Keep in mind that if you redefine the hostname for a live object, the existing object will be marked as failed in the web interface.
 Redefining the hostname in the agent's configuration essentially creates a new UUID, and a new system for monitoring.

+Alternatively you can define an "alias" for the host in the UI (see the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) section below).

 #### Configuring the URL for stub_status or Extended Status

 When the agent finds a running NGINX instance, it automatically detects the [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) or the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) locations from the NGINX configuration.